raineedust/odin-recipes/README.md

 ## Motivation and Goals

-This project is designed as part of The Odin Project's wonderful Web Development curriculum.
+This project is designed as part of **The Odin Project's** wonderful Web Development curriculum.

 - [x] Use HTML and basic computing knowledge to structure the webpages
-- [x] Provide basic styling with CSS
+- [x] Perform basic styling with CSS

 ## Try it Out!